Project – Target

 Why this profile?

-Rio Tinto's Jadar mine project will be built in a fertile river valley which will be threatened by pollution from the mine and associated tailings pond.
+Rio Tinto's Jadar mine project is planned to be built in a fertile river valley which will be threatened by pollution from the mine, processing center and associated tailings pond.
 Hundreds of farmers are threatened with eviction and the circa 19,000 people living in the valley will be left with the danger of toxified water, air and soil.
 The project faces considerable local and national opposition.

 What must happen